ykasidit/bluetooth_gnss/README.md

 Special thanks
 --------------

+- Thanks to 'Geoffrey Peck' from Australia for all his tests, observations and suggestions.
 - Thanks to [Auric Goldfinger](https://github.com/auricgoldfinger) for his great contribution in developing the auto connect on bluetooth feature and the detailed readme merged into above.
+- Thanks to everyone who provided comments/suggestions on the [bluetooth_gnss project issues page on github](https://github.com/ykasidit/bluetooth_gnss/issues).

 Authors
 --------